-To uninstall a program in Windows 10/8/7, you have to carry out the following steps:
+To uninstall a program using the Control Panel in Windows 11/10/8/7, you have to carry out the following steps:

 - Open Control Panel